LKedward/focal-docs/docs/events.md

 If an out-of-order command queue is used, then additional consideration must be made for inter-dependencies between the operations enqueued;
 this is enabled by command queue barriers and prerequisite events.

-## 1. Events and host synchronisation
+## 1. Event objects

-### 1.1 Event objects
+Event objects represent operations that have been submitted to a command queue and provide a way of keeping track and specifying dependencies.

-The following events are available following certain enqueing operations:
+The following event objects are made available following certain enqueing operations:

 | Action                               | Event Object                                   | Action Example                   |
 |--------------------------------------|------------------------------------------------|----------------------------------|